TheReconPilot/rl-notes/docs/model-free-methods/temporal-difference.md

 The idea of SARSA is well-explained in [a StackOverflow answer by Dennis Soemers](https://stackoverflow.com/a/49390009).

-> - SARSA uses the behaviour policy (meaning, the policy used by the agent to generate experience in the environment, which is typically $\varepsilon$-greedy) to select an additional action $a'$, and then uses $Q(s', a')$ (discounted by $\gamma$) as expected future returns in the computation of the update target.
+> - **SARSA** uses the behaviour policy (meaning, the policy used by the agent to generate experience in the environment, which is typically $\varepsilon$-greedy) to select an additional action $a'$, and then uses $Q(s', a')$ (discounted by $\gamma$) as expected future returns in the computation of the update target.
+>
-> - Q-learning does not use the behaviour policy to select an additional action $a'$.
+> - **Q-Learning** does not use the behaviour policy to select an additional action $a'$.
 Instead, it estimates the expected future returns in the update rule as $\max\limits_{a'}Q(s', a')$.
-The max operator used here can be viewed as "following" the completely greedy policy.
-The agent is not actually following the greedy policy though; it only says, in the update rule, "suppose that I would start following the greedy policy from now on, what would my expected future returns be then?".
+The max operator used here can be viewed as "following" the completely greedy policy. **The agent is not actually following the greedy policy** though; it only says, in the update rule, "suppose that I would start following the greedy policy from now on, what would my expected future returns be then?".

 > **What does it mean intuitively?**

 > - SARSA will converge to a solution that is optimal under the assumption that we keep following the same policy that was used to generate the experience.
 This will often be a policy with some element of (rather "stupid") randomness, like epsilon-greedy, because otherwise we are unable to guarantee that we'll converge to anything at all.
+>
 > - Q-Learning will converge to a solution that is optimal under the assumption that, after generating experience and training, we switch over to the greedy policy.

 > **When to use which algorithm?**